ldesi/virtualization_technologies_course/3_container_virtualization/README.md

 ### 5. Delete the swarm

-In order to remove the swarm you need to remove each worker node and the master from the swarm itself, by using ``docker swarm leave``.
+In order to remove the swarm, you need to remove each worker node and the master from the swarm itself, by using ``docker swarm leave``.
 Note that you need to specify the ``--force`` flag when you run the command within the master node.
 E.g.:

 ```
 root@dockertest1:~# docker swarm leave --force